 Beetles vs. Cockroaches | Which Is Easier to Kill?

 Generally speaking, cockroaches are harder to kill than beetles.
 This is because they run faster and have a hard exoskeleton.
-And as mentioned earlier, they can still live for a week despite being headless.
+As mentioned earlier, they can still live for a week despite being headless.
 Also, a 2019 study suggested that the German cockroach has become more resistant to some insecticides.

 Does Roach Spray Kill Beetles?